What To Eat Before Anal Sex, According To A Sex Educator

 There’s an ongoing debate about what to eat and when to prepare.
 We already talked about limiting yourself to insoluble fiber goods until the day before.
 Then moving to the opposite, the closer you get to play.

-Other anal sex experts have pointed out that waste in the lower rectum does not store from what is in your stomach the day before.
+Other anal sex experts have pointed out that waste in the lower rectum does not store what is in your stomach the day before.
 Instead, the bowel is where fecal matter is pushed out of you, meaning a good, healthy bowel movement should eliminate most of it.

-Pro Tip: The same for gassy food such as beans or dairy products.
+Pro Tip: The same goes for gassy food such as beans or dairy products.
 Both can be embarrassing and make your excrement unpleasantly sticky.
 Milk-free yogurts and similar natural products are excellent substitutes.

 What Not To Eat Before Anal Sex?